zx80/flask-simple-auth/docs/DOCUMENTATION.md

   See also [Password Management](#password-management) below for how the password is retrieved and checked.
-Note that password management is different for digest authentication because the simple hash of the password or the password itself is needed for the verification.
+Note that password management is different for digest authentication because the simple hash of the password or the unhashed password itself is needed for the verification.

 - `token`